Peggy Puts It Over

 Peggy Puts It Over is a 1921 American silent comedy drama film directed by Gustav von Seyffertitz and starring Alice Calhoun, Edward Langford and Leslie Stowe.

-Synopsis
+Plot

 Returning from college with a degree in civil engineering Peggy Conrow proposes to redevelop her father's ramshackle estate into a new town for the benefit of the locals, but is opposed by conservative views.